srijithkrishnan/as_learnerzone/README.md

 Focuses on the working of an ARM 32 bit in an Raspberry Pi 3 B+ model.

-ARM 32 bit architecture, which is mainly used by integrators because of its flexibility
+ARM 32 bit architecture, which is mainly used by integrators because of its flexibility.

 ## Assembly Language